Chillee/MovieRankings/README.md

 ---

 ### C tier - OK Movies 5-7/10
 1. A Few Good Men - 7/10.
-Part of the reason I watched this movie is
+Part of the reason I watched this movie is because on /r/moviesuggestions, it was cited as a movie with a competent villain.
+I don't completely agree.
+One of the main attractions for this movie was Jack Nicholson's monologue.
+It didn't really live up to the hype for me.
+Tom Cruise is a baller.
+Military law is weird.
 1. Before Sunrise - 6.5/10.
-The telephone scene was great. .
-I thought Celine was kinda scary, like she would actually kill Jesse.
-They have a tiny argument in the middle of the film that made me think maybe they aren't good for each other.
-1. Before Sunset - 6.5/10.
 The characters weren't very likable separately and as a couple.
 I love [this scene](https://www.youtube.com/watch?v=dSnAaf9r8Ow) though - two people pretending to talk to a friend to express how they truly feel about each other.
 I also find myself wanting to finish the triology.
 I do like the idea of watching a couple over the years, similar to Jim and Pam in the Office.
 Also, the girl is fucking scary.
 I keep thinking she's gonna kill him.

 ---